 How far are you going?

-Following the first tip, scouting, you will have a better idea of how far you need to portage your kayak.
-If you are going a short distance, you may carry the boat overhead or by your side.
+Following the first tip, scouting, you will better understand how far you need to portage your kayak.
+You may carry the boat overhead or by your side if you are going a short distance.
 Otherwise, you may need to invest in a kayak cart.

-Long treks can be taxing on your body, so you try to break it up as much as possible.
-You may need to put the kayak down for a bit to catch your breath, and that’s okay.
+Long treks can tax your body, so you try to break it up as much as possible.
+You may need to put the kayak down to catch your breath, and that’s okay.
 It’s a good idea to know what you are getting into beforehand.

-Okay, this may sound kind of strange, but hang in there with me.
+Okay, this may sound strange, but hang in there with me.
 I mentioned earlier that kayaks are heavy and awkward to carry.
-You might consider practicing at home before trying to carry your kayak over unfamiliar terrain.
+You might consider practicing at home before carrying your kayak over unfamiliar terrain.

 You can practice in your yard or neighborhood.
-Practice lifting the kayak overhead to get a feel for how to balance the boat.
-Try carrying the kayak down the driveway or the street, so you have a good understanding of how to portage the kayak.
+Practice lifting the kayak overhead to get a feel for balancing the boat.
+Try carrying the kayak down the driveway or the street so you have a good understanding of how to portage the kayak.